-{ \emergencystretch=1em Where a package manager sits on this spectrum determines the sophistication of its resolver: greedy algorithms suffice at the restricted end, while package managers accepting full NP-completeness employ SAT solvers (Appendix~\ref{appendix:sat-resolution}) or conflict-driven clause learning (CDCL) for performance and error reporting.
-Similarly, lock files -- snapshots of a resolution -- are unnecessary under MVS, where the resolution is determined by the minimum bounds alone, but are essential in ecosystems where selecting the latest version makes the resolution non-deterministic over time.
+{\emergencystretch=1em Where a package manager sits on this spectrum determines the sophistication of its resolver: greedy algorithms suffice at the restricted end, while those accepting full NP-completeness employ SAT solvers (Appendix~\ref{appendix.sat-resolution}) or implement conflict-driven clause learning (CDCL) natively for performance and error reporting.
+Similarly, lock files~\cite{gamage2026} -- snapshots of a resolution -- are unnecessary under MVS, where the resolution is determined by the minimum bounds alone, but are necessary for reproducibility where the resolution changes as new versions are released. }